Welcome to Our DAR Chapter in Janesville, Wisconsin

 Our mission is to promote Historic Preservation, Education, and Patriotism.

 We support the historic Janesville Woman's Club.
 The chapter annually places flowers and name placards on the potters' field cemetery in Janesville off Highway 51.
-We have celebrated the life and work of suffragist Frances Willard.
+The chapter is a Vietnam War Commemorative Partner, and participates with Wreaths Across America

 We provide a scholarship to a graduating senior in the area.
 We sponsor the national American History Essay Contest, and award local student winners with prizes.
 Our monthly meetings feature a variety of educational topics from genealogy research to women's health issues.
 We support the Cave of the Rock Society, Children of the American Revolution.